 sitemap.xmlup to date automatically.

-This "boring" architecture allows me to focus entirely on writing, knowing the rendering is rock-solid and fast.
+This "boring" architecture lets me focus on writing, with a rendering path that is predictable and fast.